Pay a Monthly Fee and Get the Equipment for FREE

 Michigan Auto No-Fault Insurance Personal Emergency Alert System

 Personal Emergency Response Systems (PERS) are covered under Michigan's Auto No-Fault Insurance with authorization or script from your primary care physician (PCP).
-We'll need a copy of the script, along with all insurance information including the name of the case manager.
+We'll need a copy of the script, along with all insurance information including the name of the case manager, policy number and claim number.

 The cost of a Personal Emergency Response Medical Alert System is considered as an eligible medical expense to prevent re-admissions, is at risk of falling, or if the patient has traumatic brain injury (TBI).
 Your insurance carrier will ask for a prescription or primary care doctor's note stating the need for the "Personal Emergency Response System (PERS)" or "Medical Alert System".